RAP REVIEW

 Independent Review

-Proposals submitted to Catalyst and Diabetes/Obesity are not included in the RAP review but are independently reviewed.
+Proposals submitted to the following grant mechanisms are not included in the RAP review; they are independently reviewed:

 Selection of Awardees